Australia - Terms and Conditions

 (ii) Non PDH Goods and the purchase price of the Lot is $100,000 or less (or such other amount specified in or prescribed under section 3 of the Australian Consumer Law from time to time);

-then certain guarantees may apply in respect such goods purchased by that Purchaser including (without limitation):
+then certain guarantees may apply in respect such goods purchased by that Buyer including (without limitation):

-(iii) guarantees as to title to the Lot passing to the Purchaser;
+(iii) guarantees as to title to the Lot passing to the Buyer;

-(iv) guarantees regarding the Purchaser having undisturbed possession of the Lot; and
+(iv) guarantees regarding the Buyer having undisturbed possession of the Lot; and

 (v) guarantees regarding the Lot being free from undisclosed encumbrances.